Why Should You Make These Chocolate Chaffles?

 - Delicious.
 Great for curing that chocolate craving while staying within your macros.

-Watch a Video on How to Make Keto Chocolate Chaffles
+Watch a Video on How to Make This Keto Chocolate Chaffles Recipe

 2. Remove and stir well.
 You really want to use the heat within the butter and chocolate to melt the rest of the clumps.
 If you microwave until it's all melted, you've overcooked the chocolate.
 So get a spoon and start stirring.
 Add 10 seconds if needed but stir well before you decide to do that.